bitwaylabs/networks/mainnet/bitway-1/tss.md

 *** Important ***
-If you are upgrading from sidechain-1, please make sure that your priv_validator_key.json has not been changed.
+If you are upgrading from sidechain-1, you need to keep all data in the .shuttler directory intact.
+This directory contains old dkg data, which is very important.
+Please do not lose or overwrite it.

 # TSSigner